mmomtchev/pymport/README.md

 ## proxify

-Create a profixied version of a PyObject that works like a native Python object
+Create a profixied version of a PyObject that works like a native Python object.
+All values returned by its methods will also be profixied.

 ### Parameters